-Concern Expressed by the Supreme Court over the Length of the Suspension:
+Concern expressed by the Supreme Court over the Length of the Suspension:

 - The basic structure of the Constitution would be hit if the constituencies of the suspended MLAs remained unrepresented in the Assembly for a full year. - Article 190 (4) of the Constitution says, "If for a period of sixty days a member of a House of the Legislature of a State is without permission of the House absent from all meetings thereof, the House may declare his seat vacant." - Under Section 151 (A) of The Representation of the People Act, 1951, "a bye-election for filling any vacancy shall be held within a period of six months from the date of the occurrence of the vacancy".
-This means that barring exceptions specified under this section, no constituency can remain without a representative for more than six months. - Therefore, the one-year suspension was prima facie unconstitutional as it went beyond the six-month limit, and amounted to "not punishing the member but punishing the constituency as a whole".
+This means that barring exceptions specified under this section, no constituency can remain without a representative for more than six months. - Therefore, the one-year suspension was prima facie unconstitutional as it went beyond the six-month limit, and amounted to "not Punishing the member but punishing the Constituency as a Whole".

-What are the Rules on the Length of Suspension of a Member of Parliament?
+What are the rules on the Length of Suspension of a Member of Parliament?

-- Rules of Procedure and Conduct of Business in Lok Sabha provide for the withdrawal of a member whose conduct is "grossly disorderly", and suspension of one who abuses the rules of the House or wilfully obstructs its business. - The maximum suspension as per these Rules is "for five consecutive sittings or the remainder of the session, whichever is less".
+- Rules of Procedure and Conduct of Business in Lok Sabha provide for the withdrawal of a member whose conduct is "grossly disorderly", and suspension of one who abuses the rules of the House or willfully obstructs its business. - The maximum suspension as per these Rules is "for five consecutive sittings or the remainder of the session, whichever is less".
+The Maximum Suspension for Rajya Sabha under Rules 255 and 256 also does not exceed the Remainder of the session.
+Several recent suspensions of members have not continued beyond the Session. - Similar Rules also are in place for state legislative assemblies and councils which prescribe a Maximum Suspension not exceeding the remainder of the session.